 - 3. Open your terminal emulation application (HyperTerminal, Kermit, or Minicom). - 4.
 Log in as: root Password: Cyclades - 5.
 Upon system prompt, enter the command: passwd - 6.
 Type in your new password when prompted. - 7.
-As prompted, type in your password again to confirm. - 8.
-Save your new password to Flash by typing in: saveconf - 9.
+Save your new password to Flash by typing in: saveconf - 8.
 Close your terminal session.